 - Acts of verbal, nonverbal, or physical aggression, intimidation, or hostility based on sex or sex-stereotyping.

-Sexual exploitation occurs when a person takes sexual advantage of another person for the benefit of anyone other than that person without that person’s consent.
+3. Sexual Exploitation – Occurs when a person takes sexual advantage of another person for the benefit of anyone other than that person, without that person’s consent.

 - Prostituting another person;